-This is an interview and then recording of physical responses to determine if a person (the examinee) reacts while being asked a series of questions.
+This is an interview and then recording of physical responses to determine how a person (the Examinee) reacts while being asked a series of questions.
 The process is transparent and the equipment is modern.
 It is not what you may have seen in television and movies.
 There is no trickery.

-Typical polygraph exams have just over a dozen questions, three or four of which are relevant to the topic at hand.
+Polygraph exams use a number of questions, some of which are relevant to the topic at hand.
 “Did you [do whatever]…” is an example of a relevant question.
-Three of these questions is ideal, four is the absolute maximum.
-The other of the twelve questions guide your reactions.
+One to three of these relevant questions are ideal, four is the absolute maximum.
+The other questions guide your reactions.

 Examinees (other than court-ordered ones) are welcome to prepare their own questions, which will be edited for the actual procedure.
 For example, there cannot be any compound questions that are linked with conjunctions such as “and” or “or”.
 Questions about emotions or what someone contemplates they will do in the future cannot be included.
 Questions can only cover one topic (e.g., fidelity) and cannot span multiple topics.
 Sex offender questions are specified by a therapist or probation officer in advance.

 Both parties involved in a dispute are welcome to be present during the question formulation process.
-However, if there is hostility between the parties, the examiner prefers to meet each party separately.
+However, if there is hostility between the parties, the examiner prefers you not be there together.

 If needed, you may wish to consult the Texas Criminal Defense Lawyer’s Association or similar website.
 Scroll down to “Need A Lawyer” to find one in your area.
-Hire a private polygrapher through your attorney, after you have hired one.
+The have your attorney hire your polygrapher.

 Being nervous is a normal reaction to taking a polygraph.
 Nonetheless, once a person arrives for testing they establish a new “baseline” of stress and the examiner is able to account for that new stress level.
 It is practical to still differentiate between “normal” stress and the physiological reactions that are exhibited when someone is being deceptive.